Can the HCV Approach boost the financial world’s drive for biodiversity conservation?

 In November 2020, as part of the Finance in Common Summit, 450 public development banks pledged to shift their strategies, investment patterns, activities and operations to help achieve the Sustainable Development Goals (SDGs) and the Paris Agreement targets.
 At the same time, increasing media coverage of banks responsible for financing projects leading to biodiversity loss and climate change across all industries and sectors is also creating reputational risks for finance.

 But legislation is also pushing for a change.
 In March 2021, the EU enforced its “Sustainability-related disclosures in the financial services sector” regulation (SDFR), which compels investors and asset managers selling financial products or services on the EU market to disclose the environmental impacts of their investment portfolios and loans.
-By the end of this year, the EU’s Taxonomy regulation will also establish what activities can and cannot be labelled as “green”, where “green” means contributing significantly to climate change mitigation and adaptation, while avoiding harm to biodiversity and ecosystems.
+By the end of this year, the EU’s Taxonomy regulation will also establish what activities can and cannot be labeled as “green”, where “green” means contributing significantly to climate change mitigation and adaptation, while avoiding harm to biodiversity and ecosystems.

 Who uses the Approach?